Margaret Reid (scientist)

-Professor Margaret Daphne Reid from Swinburne University of Technology (Melbourne, Australia) is a Fellow of the Australian Academy of Science.
-She is known for her pioneering work in new fundamental tests of quantum theory, including teleportation and cryptography.
+Margaret Daphne Reid FAA is an Australian physicist known for her pioneering work in new fundamental tests of quantum theory, including teleportation and cryptography.
+She is a professor at Swinburne University of Technology.

 Career

 Reid graduated from the University of Auckland with a B.Sc. in 1978 and an M.Sc. in theoretical physics in 1980.
 She then undertook Ph.D. studies at Auckland University with Dan Walls FRS, graduating in 1984 with a doctoral thesis titled Squeezing and quantum effects in optics.
 She developed theories for the generation of squeezed states of light and quantum non-demolition measurement.
 Following several years as a lecturer at the University of Waikato, New Zealand, she was awarded an Australian QEII Fellowship to do research at the University of Queensland.
 She later became a researcher with the Australian Research Council Centre of Excellence in Quantum and Atom Optics at the University of Queensland.
 She is currently Professor at Swinburne University of Technology in Melbourne and works as a researcher within the Centre for Quantum and Optical Sciences.